-BD: Well I’m a native of Ghana, and I’ve always been interested in issues of social justice, particularly women and girls, and my two areas of focus have been women’s law and children’s law.
-And when I joined Unicef Ghana, in the year 2010, I had the unique opportunity to work on indigenous issues for the first time.
-And it didn’t take me long to get it—I understood the issues quite clearly because indigenous people come from a background of colonialism and I’m also a product of colonialism.
-My country was also colonized, um, before 1957, and I understood immediately what indigenous people have been going through and continue to go through.
+BD: Well, I’m a native of Ghana, and I’ve always been interested in issues of social justice, particularly women and girls, and my two areas of focus have been women’s law and children’s law.
+And when I joined Unicef Ghana in the year 2010 I had the unique opportunity to work on indigenous issues for the first time.
+And it didn’t take me long to get it—I understood the issues quite clearly because indigenous people come from a background of colonialism, and I’m also a product of colonialism.
+My country was also colonized before 1957, and I understood immediately what indigenous people have been going through and continue to go through.

 MA: What specifically were you connecting with?

 BD: The most startling connection was the sense of culture and tradition and beauty among indigenous peoples.
-The colors that they exude in their dress, and tradition, uh, you know, the way they compose themselves, and their sense of pride their persistency and sense of need to ensure that they are given an equal place in society, that has always spurred me on as an individual, and it has always been a source of positive impression on me.
+The colors that they exude in their dress, and tradition, the way they compose themselves, and their sense of pride their persistency and sense of need to ensure that they are given an equal place in society, that has always spurred me on as an individual, and it has always made a positive impression on me.

 MA: That’s very interesting.
-In my research I found that the UN doesn’t have an official definition for the term, “indigenous people.”
-So I was wondering, you know, for our listeners who aren’t quite clear exactly what that entails, you know, how do you describe an indigenous group?
+In my research I found that the UN doesn’t have an official definition for the term “indigenous people.”
+So I was wondering, for our listeners who aren’t quite clear exactly what that entails, how do you describe an indigenous group?
 What are the unifying qualities?

 BD: I think it usually doesn’t help any society to be defined.
 The moment you define a person or group of people, that places them in a box.
-So rightly so, the UN Forum for Indigenous Issues has advised that we do not define “indigenous people.”
-But we can describe them through both an objective and a subjective criteria.
-So the objective criteria is basically, a set of criteria that an individual, such as yourself or myself, would look at in order to determine if this is possibly an indigenous person.
-Indigenous people usually say that they are the custodians of the land, they are the first owners of the land, and they were there—they were not discovered.
+So rightly so the UN Forum for Indigenous Issues has advised that we do not define “indigenous people.”
+But we can describe them through both objective and subjective criteria.
+The objective criteria is basically a set of criteria that an individual, such as yourself or myself, would look at in order to determine if this is possibly an indigenous person.
+Indigenous people usually say that they are the custodians of the land, they are the first owners of the land, and they were there; they were not discovered.
 Okay, so that’s another way of describing an indigenous person.
-But by and large, indigenous peoples according to the UN Permanent Forum, also have an opportunity to determine whether they’re indigenous or not.
-An indigenous person can actually proclaim or declare that they are indigenous, so that is the subjective criteria.
-If an indigenous person actually confirms based upon what you see, as being indigenous, then coupled with your objective criteria, and their subjective criteria, that makes them an indigenous person.
+But by and large indigenous peoples, according to the UN Permanent Forum, also have an opportunity to determine whether they’re indigenous or not.
+An indigenous person can actually proclaim or declare that he is indigenous, so that is the subjective criteria.
 They have a right to actually indicate whether they are indigenous or not.